You can get free contraception, including emergency contraception, from:

 More about STIs including symptoms, tests and treatment.

-No. If you're under 16 you can get confidential advice and contraception.
+No. If you're under 16 you can get confidential advice and contraception, including emergency contraception.

 Health workers (nurses, doctors and pharmacists) work under very specific guidance with this age group.